kanielrkirby/nvim-alpine/README.md

 ./setup
 ```

-This will copy the necessary requirements into a new `~/.local/nvim-alpine/` folder, as well as add the `dvim` command to your `/usr/local/bin`.
+This will copy the necessary files into a new `~/.local/share/nvim-alpine/` folder, as well as add the `dvim` command to your `/usr/local/bin`.
 You can now remove the cloned repository if you want.

 ## Caveats